edwillys/pyplotaudio/README.md

 PyPlotAudio is a graphical audio analyzer based on QT5, soundfile, numpy and scipy.

-It was developped using Python 3(.6.9), however, it should work on later versions, at least up to 3.9.x.
+It was developed using Python 3(.9.10), however, it should work on later versions, at least up to the latest 3.9.x.
 PyQt5 doesn't work with python 3.10 and up, as of today (December 2022).

 The dependencies are listed in the requirements.txt and can be installed with pip.